smnuman/dotconfig/nomad/PLAN.md

 ## 7. Next Steps

 1. ✅ Baseline confirmed: macOS Sequoia 15.6, Apple M1, MacBook Air.
-2. 🔐 Encryption confirmed: `git-crypt` to be used for both GitHub and GitLab.
+2. 🔐 Encryption confirmed: `git-crypt` to be used for both GitHub and GitLab (defined in `git-utils.zsh`).
 3. 🧩 Integrate all existing configurations and scripts from prior sources.
 4. 🗂 Create `~/.config/nomad` folder locally.
 5. 🚀 Begin **Phase 1: Foundation Setup** — Zsh + Homebrew integration.
+6. 📘 Review `zsh-aliases` for inclusion in automation and docs.

 ---